WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 	 A guided configuration procedure will start.
  2. Follow the guided procedure and answer the prompts to add your credentials, specify the engine type (if IBM Workload Automation for distributed systems or IBM Z Workload Scheduler) and, for IBM Z Workload Scheduler only, also the engine name.

-**Note:** If you are connecting IBM Workload Automation for distributed systems as an OpenMetric server, you must use the Engine credentials.
+**Note:** If you are connecting IBM Workload Automation for distributed systems, you must use the Engine credentials.
-If you are connecting IBM Z Workload Scheduler as an OpenMetric server, you must use the Dynamic Workload Console credentials instead.
+If you are connecting IBM Z Workload Scheduler, you must use the Dynamic Workload Console credentials instead.

 To **update existing credentials**, run the following steps:
  1. From [docker_deployment_dir], run the following command